OpenArabicPE/openarabicpe.github.io/_posts/2021-04-29-mapping-with-r.md

 region.americas <- tibble::tibble("long" = c(-140, -35), "lat" = c(-55, 65))
 ```

-We can now filter either our complete dataset or the subsets for periods by region
+We can now filter either our complete dataset or the subsets for periods by region:

-:::: {.columns}
-::: {.column}
+:::{.c_width-50}

 ```r
 data.1911.middle.east <- f.filter.by.region(data.1911, region.middle.east)